HHC225/Local_MCP_Server/docs/report-generator.md

 ### Writing Guidelines

-1. **Executive Summary**: Make it understandable by non-technical leaders in 30 seconds
+1. **Strategic Summary**: Make it understandable by non-technical leaders in 30 seconds
-2. **Timeline**: Use chronological order with timestamps when available
+2. **Key Takeaways**: Focus on business impact and critical insights (2-3 items max)
-3. **Technical Details**: Include enough detail for technical staff to understand
+3. **Key Events**: Use chronological order with timestamps when available
-4. **Action Items**: Be specific about what needs to be done and by whom
+4. **Root Cause**: Explain in simple terms that non-technical stakeholders can understand

 ### Common Pitfalls